Are you saving or dooming your loved ones?

 I get to a place similar to the one of Apostle Paul when he said "I do not understand what I do.
 For what I want to do I do not do, but what I hate I do."
 (Romans 7:15).

-It has been years, I believe, since God showed me that I had this awful sin of wanting to please people more than Him, and He helps me get over it.
+It has been years since God showed me that I had this awful sin of wanting to please people more than Him, and He helps me get over it.
 I know He has been helping me and even though I know that it is not as deep as it was back then, it is still there and it's putting me off.

-It's like I can stay weeks focusing on staying close to God, singing worship songs for Him and claiming that I want to stay closer to Him and preach about Him more, only to then, on some bloody day, to have myself fall back to trying to please people, and it hurts.
+It's like I can stay weeks focusing on staying close to God, claiming that I want to preach about Him more, only to then have myself fall back to trying to please people, and it sucks.

 God has helped me make a lot of progress in my faith and journey in and with Him, and yet, this stupid sin keeps coming back and not because God failed to keep it away but, because I failed to do so.